-- They showed that the only obstruction to global existence is the presence of MOTSs in the initial data. - As Schoen described at a conference in Miami, one can turn this 'drawback' into a 'feature': One can establish existence by inducing blow-up of Jang's equation. - ▶ Complete proofs were given by Andersson and Metzger (dim = 3), Eichmair (dim \geq 3); cf. the excellent survey article by Andersson, Eichmair, Metzger [2].
+- They showed that the only obstruction to global existence is the presence of MOTSs in the initial data. - As Schoen described at the 2004 Miami Waves conference, one can turn this 'drawback' into a 'feature': One can establish existence by inducing blow-up of Jang's equation. - ▶ Detailed proofs were given by Andersson and Metzger (dim = 3), Eichmair (dim ≥ 3); cf. the excellent survey article by Andersson, Eichmair, Metzger [2].